vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

 }
 ```
 ### Eval.later
 `Eval.later` creates an Eval, which value is evaluated... later, when we access it.
-After evaluation it is memoized (cached), so it is evaluated only one time.
+After evaluation it is memoized (cached), so it is evaluated only once.
 It is comparable to `lazy val`.
-This computation is called "lazy and memoized".
+This computation is described as "lazy and memoized".
 ```scala
 val evalLater = Eval.later {
   println(">>>Evaluating evalLater...")